-- In addition to efforts previously noted, the Senior Soiree has become a campus tradition, as noted by mentions in The Nucleus and The Vector, and hosted jointly with the Student Senate. - The Alumni Association has created a Speakers Bureau from which student clubs can request alumni speakers.
+- 4.5.1.2 Engage alumni in student recruitment, campus life, and career services.
+Campus life.
+(Complete) - In addition to efforts previously noted, the Senior Soiree has become a campus tradition, as noted by mentions in The Nucleus and The Vector, and hosted jointly with the Student Senate. - The Alumni Association has created a Speakers Bureau from which student clubs can request alumni speakers.
 These names have been sent to all student groups. - Student organization outreach has increased substantially.
-Several Greek chapters, along with SHPE and NSBE, have partnered with us to sponsor their events, share alumni data, and communicate about upcoming programs. - In partnership with Jonathan Ferrer '14, a special watch for NJIT seniors was developed and marketed to all seniors. - Alumni were represented at the Graduate Fair, with more than 200 students signing up to join a mailing list of alumni activities and programs. - For the third consecutive year, all seniors are invited, free of charge, to the Alumni Weekend dinner.
+Several Greek chapters, along with SHPE and NSBE, have partnered with us to sponsor their events, share alumni data, and communicate about upcoming programs.

+- In partnership with Jonathan Ferrer '14, a special watch for NJIT seniors was developed and marketed to all seniors. - Alumni were represented at the Graduate Fair, with more than 200 students signing up to join a mailing list of alumni activities and programs. - For the third consecutive year, all seniors are invited, free of charge, to the Alumni Weekend dinner.